Self-Drive in Tokyo: 12 Things to Do That Are Under An Hour Away by Car!

 Image credit: Freeman Zhou

-In Tokyo, the driving experience gets bumped up to a whole other level.
+In Tokyo, the driving experience ramps up to a whole other level.
 Fans of Wangan Midnight, rejoice!
 You’ll get to see all the hallmarks of the highways you saw on the pages of the manga, with the winding roads and layers upon layers of flyovers and tunnels all coming together under the tungsten glow of the street lamps.
-While you can’t follow in the footsteps of the protagonist and zip through traffic in their souped-up sports car, the Shutoko (首都高速道路; translated as ‘Metropolitan Expressway’) is definitely a great way to get around and see the city.
+While you can’t follow in the footsteps of the protagonist and zip through traffic in their souped-up sports car, the Shutoko (首都高速道路; translated as ‘Metropolitan Expressway’) is a great way to take in the city.
 So, read on for our handy guide on where and what to see along this convenient loop around metropolitan Tokyo!

 1. Odaiba